COVID In New York: Cuomo Says It's Possible NYC Schools Could Reopen Even If Positivity Rate Stays Above 3%

 “The school is safer than the local community.
 Think about it.
 You have 3% infection rate in the community.
 The school is under half a percent.
 Why would you want the child to stay at home, which means they’re not going to stay at home.
 It means they’re going to go outside.
 They’re going to run around in a 3% community,” Cuomo said.

-United Federation of Teachers President Michael Mulgrew has expressed agreement with the governor.
+United Federation of Teachers President Michael Mulgrew expressed agreement with the governor.

-“I believe there should be a geographic approach, not a citywide approach,” Mulgrew said.
+“We don’t think the whole system has to go remote if large areas of the city have kept transmission rates low,” Mulgrew wrote to parents on Sunday.

 CORONAVIRUS: NY Health Dept. | NY Call 1-(888)-364-3065 | NYC Health Dept. | NYC Call 311, Text COVID to 692692 | NJ COVID-19 Info Hub | NJ Call 1-(800)-222-1222 or 211, Text NJCOVID to 898211 | CT Health Dept. | CT Call 211 | Centers for Disease Control and Prevention

-Last week, the governor ordered bars and restaurants to close at 10 p.m. to help curb the rising infection rates.
+Last week, the governor ordered bars, restaurants and gyms to close at 10 p.m. to help curb the rising infection rates.
 Late Saturday night, the city Sheriff’s Department busted two illegal parties, including one at a sex club in Astoria, Queens.
 More than 80 people gathered, unmasked and without social distancing.

 Another party was broken up in the Garment District, where 75 people were caught partying without social distancing.
 A total of seven people were issued summonses.